mmtekin/atp-tennis-predictor-analysis/README.md

 frameborder="0"
 ></iframe>

-The vast majority of players are right-handed, which aligns with general population statistics.
-This distribution is particularly interesting given the traditional belief about left-handed players having an advantage.
+The vast majority of players are right-handed, which aligns with general population statistics (roughly 90% of the population is right-handed and this gave 86%).

 ### Bivariate Analysis

-Our bivariate analysis focused on understanding how different factors relate to match outcomes:
+My bivariate analysis focused on understanding how different factors relate to match outcomes:

 1. **Age Difference and Win Rate**
 <iframe